Looking for a list of the best CRF150R mods to make your Honda 150R or 150RB faster, more comfortable, or just easier and safer to ride?

 Rebuilding the top-end on your CRF150R?
 Before you order a new piston kit, consider upgrading to one with more compression.

-Vertex has an affordable hi-comp piston kit that simply replaces the stock piston and bumps up the compression.
+Cylinder Works has an affordable hi-comp cylinder kit (Amazon) that simply replaces the stock piston and cylinder and bumps up the compression.

 More compression = more torque.
 Torque is good, especially if you’re an adult or trail rider.
 You’ll be able to lug the engine getting up hills and over obstacles more easily, while not having to shift as often.